vatnz-dev/sops/docs/enroute/KAI.md

 KAI may issue STAR clearances to aircraft bound for NZCH without coordination, provided that the STAR links with the nominated runway and approach type as stated in the ATIS.
 A request for the use of a non-nominated approach requires agreement from both the TMA and ADC Controller.

-KAI may descend aircraft to `A095` without coordination from CH TMA.
-But should assign `A110` as the standard descent level.
+KAI may descend aircraft to `A095` without coordination from CH TMA, but should assign `A110` as the standard descent level.

 If a sequencing conflict is to occur, KAI shall coordinate with CH TMA as to an ideal arrival order.